Recipe Overview

 Servings: 10

 Fresh and crisp German cucumber salad, also known as gurkensalat, is a staple in German households.
-There are two popular versions: oil-and-vinegar (like this non-creamy cucumber salad), and today’s recipe, dressed in a cool and creamy sauce made from tangy sour cream and a burst of savory dill.
-This is the ultimate summer salad, but you can serve cucumber salad year-round as a light, refreshing side to your favorite hearty dishes.
+There are two popular versions: oil-and-vinegar (like this non-creamy cucumber salad), and today’s recipe, dressed in a sauce made from tangy sour cream and a burst of savory dill.
+This is the ultimate summer salad but you can easily serve cucumber salad year-round as a light, refreshing side to your favorite hearty dishes.

-- Versatile.
+Versatile.
 The fresh flavors in this salad are super neutral, so you can pair it with just about any main dish, whether that’s grilled chicken or breaded pork chops.
-Scroll for lots of tasty serving ideas.
+Keep reading for lots of tasty serving ideas.

-- Cucumbers – This salad works best with long English cucumbers (I know, the irony of using English cucumbers to make a German cucumber salad).
-English cucumbers have tender edible skins, and are less watery and seedy than American or Persian cucumbers, which are shorter and wider.
+- Cucumbers: This salad works best with long English cucumbers (I know, the irony of using English cucumbers to make a German cucumber salad).
+English cucumbers (sometimes called greenhouse cucumbers) have tender edible skins, and are less watery and seedy than American or Persian cucumbers, which are shorter and wider.

-- Sour Cream – I recommend full-fat sour cream, as the cucumber juices tend to water down the salad with time.
+- Sour Cream: I recommend full-fat sour cream because the cucumber juices tend to water down the salad with time.
 Plain yogurt also works as a substitute for sour cream in this recipe.

-- Vinegar – Plain white vinegar, but just about any variety will work.
-Apple cider vinegar or white wine vinegar are good alternatives but they will change the flavor of the salad a bit.
+- Vinegar: I use plain inexpensive white vinegar but just about any variety will work.
+Apple cider vinegar or white wine vinegar are good alternatives but keep in mind that they will change the flavor of the salad a bit.

-- Dill – Fresh dill is best.
-Dried just isn’t the same!
+- Dill: Fresh dill is best.
+Dried just isn’t the same in this salad.
 If you’re not a fan of dill, other herb choices for this cucumber salad are mint, chives, garlic, or coriander.

 Tips for Success

-- Serve with a slotted spoon.
+Serve with a slotted spoon.
 The dressing will become runnier the longer the salad sits.
-Serving with a slotted spoon helps to keep the excess liquid off of your plate.
+Serving with a slotted spoon helps to keep the excess liquid off your plate.

 - Cut the cucumbers into ribbons.
 Use a mandolin to slice the cucumbers lengthwise into ribbons, as I do in my cucumber ribbon salad.